OWASP/owasp-summit-2017/Working-Sessions/Security-Crowdsourcing/Responsible-disclosure.md

 status       : more-content
-track        : Security Crowdsourcing when-day     : Tue organizers   : Josh Armour,Devesh Bhatt
+track        : Security Crowdsourcing when-day     : Tue organizers   : Devesh Bhatt participants : Josh Armour
-participants :
 ---

 Responsible disclosure is a great way to have multiple eyes with different methodologies test your assets.